<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p></p>

-<p>The post <a href="https://www.tsa-uk.org.uk/what-is-photogrammetry-and-why-should-you-care/">What is Photogrammetry, and why should you care?</a> appeared first on <a href="https://www.tsa-uk.org.uk">The Survey Association</a>.</p>
+<p>The post <a href="https://www.tsa-uk.org.uk/why-is-independent-verification-of-carbon-reporting-so-important/">Why is independent verification of carbon reporting so important?</a> appeared first on <a href="https://www.tsa-uk.org.uk">The Survey Association</a>.</p>

 ]]></content:encoded>